 The All Able ethos: helping you help everyone

-Over the last decade and more, public services have moved to digital platforms.
-No longer do organisations want the expense of call centres of face to face interactions when everything should be accomplished through a website.
-This is an incorrect assumption and through poor transition and implementation, the move to online services has alienated significant portions of the UK population.
+Over the last decade and more, public services have moved to digital platforms, and with the impact of Covid-19 this move to remote working and digital interaction has been accelerated.
+Sadly through poor transition and implementation, the move to online services has alienated significant portions of the UK population.

-Poor websites have disproportionately affected disabled users as their assistive technologies do not work with poorly constructed websites, and also affected those who have low digital skills, effectively blocking them from access to services.
-The overlap of these affected groups and those who statistically have most need of support from public services is high.
-Meaning that those that most need help can't get it easily.
+Poorly designed websites have disproportionately affected disabled users as the websites do not support assistive technology, and also affected those who have low digital skills, effectively blocking them from access to services.
+The overlap of these affected groups are those who statistically have most need of support from public services, meaning that those that most need help often can't get it easily.

 Together the All Able team have worked with nearly every area of the public sector and know the challenges of delivering effective services during times of austerity.
 Our specialist knowledge in the delivery of accessibility will help public sector organisations build services that remove barriers for staff and citizens to provide work and community environments that accept everyone, regardless of ability or disablement.